ahmed-reda-301/trip-tracker-ui/docs/components/interactive-map.md

 ## Overview

 The InteractiveMap component is the core mapping component of the Trip Tracker application.
-It provides a comprehensive interactive map built with React Leaflet, supporting multiple data types, custom markers, multilingual content, and real-time visualization.
+It provides a comprehensive interactive map built with Google Maps, supporting multiple data types, custom markers, multilingual content, and real-time visualization.

 ## File Location